ComposableFi/composable/docs/byog.md

 Direct transaction can add header to pick up `payment` asset or an account can configure its' default [payment asset](https://github.com/paritytech/substrate/discussions/12055).

-`Payment` assets are configurable and configuration is shared withith native and XCM transaction.
+`Payment` assets are configurable and configuration is shared within native and XCM transactions.

 In future, direct Pablo-based swaps from an asset to PICA will be available.